drewcauchi77/curatio/JOURNAL.md

 ### 29/05/2025

 The codebase was getting messy, with too much logic crammed into the controllers - especially the Module controller - which made things hard to manage.
 Since controllers should stay lean, I refactored the structure by introducing a `ModuleRepository`, a `DTO`, a `ModuleQueryService` for handling GET requests, and my new favourite a `ModuleScopes` file.
 This cleaned up the controller significantly and made the logic easier to follow.
 The frontend still works well with these changes, though I plan to improve it further in the coming days.
 There are still a few outstanding tasks marked with TODOs, including fixing an `N+1` query issue related to the Module model’s status and adding missing function annotations.
 My priority is to get the codebase into a clean, understandable state before moving on to new features.

+### 01/06/2025

+PHP stan installed with level 7 run with ./vendor/bin/phpstan analyse.
+Run and it had 38 errors